dkaip/jvulkan/README.md

 Java, however, in my opinion it works fine, but, is not friendly to the Java way of doing things and is certainly not Java programmer friendly to the normal Java programmer.

-This current release is an attempt at providing access to the Vulkan Specification 1.1.126.0 functionality ultimately via the [Vulkan® SDK](https://www.lunarg.com/vulkan-sdk/) from LUNARG.
+This current release is an attempt at providing access to the Vulkan Specification 1.2.148.1 functionality ultimately via the [Vulkan® SDK](https://www.lunarg.com/vulkan-sdk/) from LUNARG.

-It is not, at this moment, complete in implementing all of the 1.1.126.0 functionality, however, it should be able to run all of the example programs in the **jvulkan-examples** project.
+It is not, at this moment, complete in implementing all of the 1.2.148.1 functionality, however, it should be able to run all of the example programs in the **jvulkan-examples** project.

 Also, do not expect this software to work if you do not have Vulkan drivers available on your machine for your graphics card.

-Note: This has only been built and tested in a Linux 64 bit environment, at this moment, Fedora 29 and Fedora 30.
+Note: This has only been built and tested in a Linux 64 bit environment, at this moment Fedora 32.
 It has been running just fine on a Radeon RX460 with 4GB of RAM.
 I expect the examples to run fine on a card that has much less memory.

 ## Get the code